How To Make General Power of Attorney in the Philippines: A Definitive Guide

 5. Can I give a General Power of Attorney to my representative in the Philippines, even if I am abroad?
 How can I do it, and what is the process?

 You may execute a Consularized General Power of Attorney to your nearest Embassy or Consulate.
 The process is the same as getting a Consularized Special Power of Attorney.
-Check the process here.

 6. What is the difference between a General Power of Attorney (GPA) and an Enduring Power of Attorney (EPA)?

-An EPA is a legal document executed by a person (called the donor) appointing another person (called the attorney) to make property and financial decisions on his behalf when the donor cannot make decisions for himself due to incapacity (mental or physical).
-The task in the EPA is limited to property and financial matters and does not cover authority to make personal, lifestyle, and treatment decisions.
+An EPA is a legal document executed by a person (called the donor) appointing another person (called the attorney) to make the property and financial decisions on his behalf when the donor cannot make decisions for himself due to incapacity (mental or physical).
+The task of the EPA is limited to property and financial matters and does not cover the authority to make personal, lifestyle, and treatment decisions.

 7. What is the difference between a General Power of Attorney (GPA) and a Medical Power of Attorney (Medical POA)?